h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_drf.rst

                   .setBinomialDoubleTrees(true)
                   .setFeaturesCols(predictors)
                   .setLabelCol(response)
-                  .setColumnsToCategorical(response) //set the response as a factor val model = estimator.fit(trainingDF)
+                  .setColumnsToCategorical(response) //set the response as a factor, please see the comment below val model = estimator.fit(trainingDF)

         By default, the ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of